Patrick Wisdom Player Props: Cubs vs. Padres

-Patrick Wisdom, with a slugging percentage of .281 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs versus the San Diego Padres, with Ryan Weathers on the mound, June 4 at 5:30 PM ET.
+The Chicago Cubs, including Patrick Wisdom (.152 on-base percentage in past 10 games, 141 points below season-long percentage), battle starter Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Padres.
+He had a one-hit performance in his last game (1-for-4) against the Padres.

 Patrick Wisdom Game Info & Props vs. the Padres